digipres/publications/ipres/ipres-2016/papers/digital-preservation-through-digital-sustainability.md

   the impact of both.
 We conclude by presenting the political agenda of the Swiss parliamentary group for digital sustainability.
 creators:
-- Stuermer, Matthias
+- Matthias Stuermer
-- Abu-Tayeh, Gabriel
+- Gabriel Abu-Tayeh
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:503175/download
 grand_parent: iPRES